nazmulrony/E-Skill-client/README.md

 ## General information about this project-

 -   This is about an online learning platform inspired form udemy.
 I built this project using React JS and Express JS.
--   In this project you can sign up using email and password or you can login with google or github.
+-   In this project, you can sign up using your email and password, or you can login with google or GitHub.
 These user authentication systems are integrated using firebase authentication.
 -   For this project I created an API using Express JS.
 Total 6 categories of courses and 30 courses data was created for this API.
 This API was used for this project.
--   This project provides an user friendly UI created with React JS and Tailwind CSS.
+-   This project provides a user-friendly UI created with React JS and Tailwind CSS.
 -   The home page contains a stunning landing page.
-In the courses tab you will find the courses based on their categories.
+In the courses tab, you will find the courses based on their categories.
 You can click on a course to see it's all details.
--   A pdf downloading system is also integrated which contains the detailed information in pdf file.
+-   A pdf downloading system is also integrated which contains the detailed information in a pdf file.
--   Private route was used to secure the pages that can not be visited with out login.
+-   Private route was used to secure the pages that can not be visited without login.
--   This is is also responsive for mobile devices which also looks really great.
+-   This is also responsive for mobile devices which also looks really great.

 ## Technologies used for this project: